-1 Brundage is a PhD candidate, and Numa is Associate Professor of Economics, both in the Department of Economics at Colorado State University, Fort Collins, Colorado.
+^{} Brundage is Assistant Professor in the Department of Economics at Morehouse College, Atlanta, Georgia, and Numa is Associate Professor of Economics in the Department of Economics at Colorado State University, Fort Collins, Colorado.
 Numa is the corresponding author at guy.numa@colostate.edu.
-2 For an additional reference linking Du Bois to stratification economics, see Stewart 2022.